patgeitner/nasa-coral-health-observation/README.md

 2).
 Bleaching

 ## Streamlit Dashboard for the Northern Caribbean
-A dashboard that can be used to make real time predictions for a single location.
-Utilizes our coral presence models to determine whether the location is coral or not.
+This is a dashboard that can be used to make real time predictions for a single location on both coral presence and coral bleaching.
+It tilizes our coral presence models to determine whether the location is coral or not.
 If the prediction is coral, our bleaching model will be used to output a level of risk to the coral's health as well as a bleaching analysis.
 The user may use the date input to see the change in sea surface temperature over a 90 day period.

 ![](https://github.com/patgeitner/nasa-coral-health-observation/blob/main/Images/Dashboard.png)